-In the wake of the ill-conceived, vengeful invasion of Iraq, a radical sage arrived in a dream to offer some welcome advice for working with people, so Michael launched a series of small, informal dialogues around the country, followed by experimental gatherings in New Mexico and the primeval canyons of southeastern Utah, with an emphasis on converting the light of one's Self into a unique, embodied reality – that is the Work.
+In the wake of the ill-conceived, vengeful invasion of Iraq, a radical sage arrived in a dream to offer some advice for working with people, so Michael launched a series of small, informal dialogues around the country, followed by experimental gatherings in New Mexico and the primeval canyons of southeastern Utah, with an emphasis on converting the light of one's Self into a unique, embodied reality – that is the Work.

 "I know that a deeper change is needed in my life but I also like how things are, which might explain why I have not seen you in a while (laughter) - S.C. executive coach